ApryseSDK/pdftron-flutter/API.md

 ```

 #### openCrop
 Displays the page crop option.
-Android only.

 Returns a Future.